 - Grab the egg wash that you made earlier and brush that on top of the scones gently with a pastry brush.
 You may notice some flaking of the dough on the top as you do this and that is normal.
 If any pieces come off just press them back on.

-- Sprinkle a little cheddar and a pinch of salt on top of the scones.
-Make sure to cover the whole top of your scones.
+- Sprinkle the flake salt then a little cheddar on top of the scones.
+Make sure to cover the whole top of your scones.½ teaspoon flake salt

 - Place in the pre-heated oven for 15 minutes or until golden brown on the bottom and top.
 Start checking at around 10-12 minutes since all ovens vary in temperature.